SAGAR-TAMANG/chatgpt-image-automation/README.md

-> In short, if you have ChatGPT pro version, this code creates an API which takes "message" input (message of image creation) then in backend it will fire up a browser -> run ChatGPT in your browser -> types the message you gave through API -> Once the image generates it returns the response of API as the url of the image.
+> In short, if you have ChatGPT pro version, this code creates an API which takes "message" input (message of image creation) then in backend it will fire up a browser -> run ChatGPT in your browser -> types the message you gave through API -> Once the image is generated, it returns the response of API as the url of the image.
 Essentially, if you have one browser/server running with ChatGPT pro then you can create your own API for image generation (including Ghibli!).

 # 🤖 chatgpt-image-automation